dojo/widget-core/README.md

 ##### Injecting a theme

-The theming system supports injecting a theme that is configured outside of the usual property passing down the widget tree.
+The theming system supports injecting a theme that is configured externally to the usual mechanism of passing properties down the widget tree.

 This is done using a `ThemeInjectorContext` instance that is passed to the `Injector` mixin along with the `ThemeInjector` class.
-Once the theme injector is defined in the registry the `theme` can be changed by called the `ThemeInjectorContext#set(theme: any)` API on the instance of the injector context.
+Once the theme injector is defined in the registry, the `theme` can be changed by calling the `ThemeInjectorContext#set(theme: any)` API on the instance of the injector context.

 ```ts
 // Create the singleton injector context